greim/hoxy/readme.markdown

 How to Use Hoxy
 ---------------

 If you have a good grasp of HTTP basics, hoxy itself isn't wildly complicated, and reading the architectural overview below should give you a basic idea of how it works.
-From there, the readme file in the `rules` dir should give you enough info to get on your way for writing rules.
+From there, the readme file in the `rules` dir should give you enough info to get on your way writing rules.

 If you're comfortable writing JavaScript for node.js, you can also write plugins for hoxy.
 See the readme file in the `plugins` dir for more info.